Sent from Gitmo to UAE, detainees fear final stop: Yemen

 Instead, the detainees -- 18 Yemenis and one Russian, swept up from Afghanistan and Pakistan after the Sept.
 11 attacks -- have languished in custody in the United Arab Emirates for as long as five years, their families and lawyers tell The Associated Press.

-When one complained of “pressures” three years ago, the call was cut off; he has not been heard from since.
-When the Russian staged a hunger strike, he was dumped in solitary confinement and roughed up.

-Now there are plans to send them to Yemen, where their families fear their treatment will be even worse.
+Now there are plans to send them to Yemen, where their families fear they face treatment that is even worse.

 A senior Yemeni government official confirmed the plans, pending security arrangements; a State Department official indicated the U.S. government was aware that it was happening.
 Both officials spoke on condition of anonymity because they were not authorized to speak to the press.
 The UAE didn’t respond to AP questions.